trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

     What are the most pressing environmental issues facing our planet today, <br/>and what steps can individuals take to help address these issues?
 </pre>

-Results generated with this prompt aren't very consistent, and a few are only a sentence or two.
-Not what we want.
-Usually want 180-500 word responses and multiple paragraphs for a discussion question.
+Results generated with this prompt aren't consistent and a few are only a sentence or two.
+A typical discussion response is 180-500 words and has multiple paragraphs so these results aren't ideal.
 A good prompt should give **specific instructions about format and content**.
 You want to remove ambiguity in your language to improve consistency and quality.
 Here is a better prompt.

 <pre>
     <span style={{backgroundColor: "#FFF2CC"}}>Write a highly detailed essay with introduction, body, and conclusion paragraphs responding to the following:</span><br/>